AmaranthosLabs/AmaranthosLabs/content/articles/build-the-base/index.md

     - Define our processes
     - [n8n](/library/n8n) and [events](/library/events) are the language of business.

-We will now bridge these two [domains](/library/domain) and form a [bounded context](/library/bounded-context).
+We will bridge these two [domains](/library/domain) and form a [bounded context](/library/bounded-context).
 This context allows us to bridge the technicalities between these two domain and help them to understand each other.

+First we need to set up our initial configuration.
+We will do this on the development path.

+This requires some hardware and software.